open-s4c/tsano/doc/design.md

 - Deterministic Replay: While Dice does not provide built-in deterministic replay, it offers the building blocks necessary to implement such a system.
-  Using event data and the switcher (which controls thread execution order), it is possible to replay specific execution scenarios by controlling the sequence of events and thread execution, ensuring that the system behaves consistently for debugging or testing purposes.
+  Using event data and the Switcher module (which controls thread execution order), it is possible to replay specific execution scenarios by controlling the sequence of events and thread execution, ensuring that the system behaves consistently for debugging or testing purposes.

 # 2. Pubsub System

 The Pubsub (Publish-Subscribe) system is the heart of the event-driven architecture in Dice.
 It was designed to facilitate the distribution of execution events to subscribers in a low-overhead, flexible manner.
-Pubsub allows different modules (publishers) to send event notifications, which are then processed by interested subscribers.
+Pubsub allows different publisher modules to send event notifications, which are then processed by interested subscriber modules.

 ## 2.1.
 What is Pubsub?